Articles

 Improving the intake process is vital for enhancing efficiency and overall productivity.
 Firms can optimize their intake procedures by implementing pre-screening tools, customizing intake questions, using multiple intake channels, recording and transcribing calls, and centralizing client data.
 Automation is crucial in reducing manual tasks and ensuring consistency and accuracy.

-Eve offers comprehensive solutions to streamline your intake process from first contact to case evaluation.
+Eve offers comprehensive solutions to streamline your intake process from first contact to case evaluation to signing.
 Schedule a demo for a walkthrough.